 Tarleton State University Libraries LibX Toolbar

-The Tarleton State University Libraries LibX toolbar is a Firefox extension that provides direct access to the Tarleton Libraries resources.
+The Tarleton State University Libraries LibX extension is a Firefox and Chrome extension that provides direct access to the Tarleton Libraries resources.
 It features:

-Toolbar & right-click context menu: Access library information and web pages from a list or search the library catalog, SFX E-Journals List, WorldCat, or Google Scholar directly from the LibX toolbar or using the right-click context menu.
+Dropdown menu & right-click context menu: Access library information and web pages from a list or search the library catalog, Full Text Finder E-Journals, WorldCat, or Google Scholar directly from the LibX toolbar or using the right-click context menu.

 Off-campus access via EZProxy: Using the Library's off-campus proxy, you may reload a page through the proxy, or follow a link via the proxy, making it appear as though you are coming from an on-campus computer.